 Author's Follow-up: February 7, 2023

 And what about those signs that read DRUG FREE ZONE?
 Posting signs like that around schools makes as much sense as posting signs that read: SEX FREE ZONE.
-You're only giving kids ideas about something about which they need to make their minds up as adults.
+You're only giving kids ideas about something about which they need to make up their minds as adults.
 For it's not education's role to teach kids the doctrine of Mary Baker Eddy with respect to psychoactive medicine.
 Kids have to make up their own minds: is psychoactive medicine a blessing sent from God or is it a curse sent from the devil, as the Drug Warrior seems to think?
 That's a decision for educated adults to make: neither DARE nor anybody else should try to influence their decisions in grade school, of all places, nor constantly nag them on the subject and thereby put unhelpful thoughts in youngsters' heads.

 Check out the conversations that I have had so far with the movers and shakers in the drug-war game -- or rather that I have TRIED to have.
 Actually, most of these people have failed to respond to my calls to parlay, but that need not stop you from reading MY side of these would-be chats.